rechenplan/fruityos/README.md

 * nasm
 * a 64 bit linux kernel

+## bootstrapping sequence

+1. assemble libpith with nasm. link with ld.
+2. compile byc with gcc and libpith. link with ld.
+3. compile yuzu with byc and libpith. link with ld.
+4. compile zest with byc and libpith. link with ld.
+5. compile quat with byc and libpith. link with ld.

+now we have a compiler frontend (yuzu), backend (zest), library (libpith) and linker (quat) that are togther capable of building themselves.

 ## phase 1: userland environment using linux kernel

 ### peel (userland)

-1. byc: program to compile yuzu to assembly (nasm) - bootstrap yuzu compiler (C)
+1. byc: program to compile yuzu to assembly (nasm) - bootstrap yuzu compiler (C) DONE!
-2. bergamot: shell (yuzu)
+2. zest: final compiler backend (assembler - produces object files) (yuzu)
-3. olio: a line editor (yuzu)
+3. quat: final linker (yuzu)
 4. yuzu: final compiler frontend (yuzu)
-5. zest: final compiler backend (produces object files) (yuzu)
+5. bergamot: shell (yuzu)
+6. various utilities (yuzu)

-Notes: zest will support multiple output formats and will perform linking of zest files.
+notes: zest will support multiple output formats.
 We will start with an elf64 object file output format and binary format for testing and ultimately move to a custom executable format for phase 2. bz only need support elf64 object file output.

 ### pith (standard library)